po8klasie/po8klasie/CONTRIBUTING.md

 One more thing - don't hesitate to start your commit message with applicable [gitmoji](https://gitmoji.carloscuesta.me/). :slightly_smiling_face:

 ### Spread the news :loudspeaker:
-You can share our [Facebook page](https://fb.com/WarsawLO), or write about us using the #WarsawLO hashtag.
+You can share our [Facebook page](https://fb.com/po8klasie), or write about us using the #po8klasie hashtag.

 Let's grow our community together!